-It is impossible to calculate the precise number of school students involved in the experiment because only age ranges were asked for on the feedback forms.
+It is impossible to calculate the precise number of school students involved in the experiment, because we did not explicitly ask for specific numbers of CS volunteers involved in the experiment, but ranges instead.
 Our most conservative estimate (based on the ranges plus exact numbers provided by some schools) indicates between 577 and 775 pupils.
-We can only speculate about total number of students involved nationwide in NEWEx, as to do so requires the assumption that the 22% of schools providing feedback provide a good statistical representation of the groups of schools participating.
-Extrapolating on this basis in the remaining 78% of schools, which did not respond to our post-eclipse survey conservatively points towards the involvement of 2600 to 3500 pupils in NEWEx.
+We can only speculate about the total number of students involved nationwide in NEWEx, as to do so requires the assumption that the 22% of schools providing feedback provide a good statistical representation of the groups of schools participating.
+Extrapolating on this basis in the remaining 78% of schools that did not respond to our post-eclipse survey conservatively points towards the involvement of 2600-3500 pupils in NEWEx.

-The surveys also revealed that some follow up activities using the weather eclipse data were undertaken.
-Overall, pupils used their own data "to draw some line graphs".
-One respondent pointed to the benefits of the availability of their own data "We produced graphs of all the data we had collected every 2 minutes - temperature, pressure, humidity, wind speed - which allowed pupils to draw their own conclusions very quickly".
-In another context pupils download the maps released on the departmental website and explained any trends: "We looked at our location in particular and we tried to get the children to see if it tied-in with their raw data."
+The feedback survey also revealed important anecdotal feedback, which we quote below.
+Transcripts can be found in the electronic supplementary material to this article.
+Overall, pupils used their own data 'to draw some line graphs'.
+One respondent pointed to the benefits of the availability of their own data: 'We produced graphs of all the data we had collected every 2 minutes - temperature, pressure, humidity, wind speed - which allowed pupils to draw their own conclusions very quickly.'
+In another context, pupils downloaded the maps released on the departmental website and explained any trends: 'We looked at our location in particular and we tried to get the children to see if it tied-in with their raw data.'